 Larger properties will incur more costs due to the coverage required.
 Luxurious properties also have special pricing.
 Drone photographers may have different pricings for custom shots.

 A good professional drone may cost between $800and $1500.
 The Remote Pilot License costs $150.
 You may also need to purchase a camera and other auxiliary accessories.

 - Other expenses –

 The drone needs to be insured at an extra cost.
 Additional costs include video editing, premium software, translation, transcription, and marketing.
 All these services can significantly increase the cost of the shoot.

 - Expertise –

 More experienced photographers may charge more.
-So you need to consider the expertise and how much you’re willing to pay the drone photographer.
+So, you have to consider the expertise and how much you’re willing to pay the drone photographer.